 Prepare and submit your CoP

 Your CoP should be fully integrated into your company’s main stakeholder communications, most often your annual or sustainability report.
 To assist you in developing your CoP, below are tools and guidance ranging from introductory material on how to fulfill the requirements to more advanced resources which help companies develop comprehensive and integrated reports.
-Importantly, your CoP must be submitted online before your deadline in order to fulfil your annual reporting commitment.
+Importantly, your CoP must be submitted online before your deadline in order to fulfill your annual reporting commitment.
 More information about the online submission process and deadlines is below.

 How to prepare a CoP

 Your company has your own unique deadline based on the date you joined the UN Global Compact or your previous CoP submission.
 It is displayed on your company’s public profile.
 Search for your profile.

 New participants must submit their first CoP one year after joining the initiative.
 Existing participants are required to submit their CoPs one year after the last submission.
 For example, if the last submission took place on 1 April 2017, the next CoP will be due on 1 April 2018.
 Please note that all CoPs are due at 23:00 UTC on the designated date.

 2. Understand the CoP minimum requirements and the CoP Policy

 3.Define what type of report you will create and the reporting period

 - Part of a sustainability or corporate social responsibility report